goodudetheboy/WorldHolidayDates/README.md

 ## Installation ##

-This project is published on Maven Central.
-Add the following snippets of codes to your `build.gradle` find to install it:
+This project is published on [Maven Central](https://search.maven.org/artifact/io.github.goodudetheboy/WorldHolidayDates/0.0.3/jar).
+Add the following snippets of codes to your `build.gradle` file to install it:

 ```
 repositories {